tensorflow/tensorflow/g3doc/LangRef.md

 There are two main classes of attributes; dependent and dialect.
-Dependent attributes derive their structure and meaning from what they are attached to, e.g the meaning of the `index` attribute on a `dim` operation is defined by the `dim` operation.
+Dependent attributes derive their structure and meaning from what they are attached to, e.g., the meaning of the `index` attribute on a `dim` operation is defined by the `dim` operation.
 Dialect attributes, on the other hand, derive their context and meaning from a specific dialect.
 An example of a dialect attribute may be a `swift.self` function argument attribute that indicates an argument is the self/context parameter.
 The context of this attribute is defined by the `swift` dialect and not the function argument.

-Attributes values are represented by the following forms:
+Attribute values are represented by the following forms:

 ``` {.ebnf}
 attribute-value ::= attribute-alias | dialect-attribute | standard-attribute